ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-28-ethereum-classic-is-a-commodity-ethereum-is-a-security/index.md

 ![BTC remains a commodity and ETC as well.](./6.png)

-In the meantime, Bitcoin has always maintained its status as a commodity as determined by the CFTC in 2015, and ETC is functionally a commodity, just like BTC, because it has exactly the same consensus design with its decentralist guarantees.
+In the meantime, Bitcoin has always maintained its status as a commodity as determined by the CFTC in 2015.
+ETC is functionally a commodity, just like BTC, because it has exactly the same consensus design with its decentralist guarantees.

 ## Conclusion